-The research to be carried out in the field by the SOGICA team members is of paramount importance due to the current paucity of both quantitative and qualitative data and the still predominant legal approach to this theme.
+The research to be carried out in the field by the SOGICA team members is of paramount importance due to the current paucity of both quantitative and qualitative data.
 In addition to the documentary analysis of – inter alia – international, European and domestic case-law, policy documents, NGO reports, and case files, the analysis will be based on:

 - 30 non-participant contextual observations (in the form of observations of SOGI asylum judicial hearings);